UltimateGemini/iOS-11/README.md

 ## Window Shopper
-Fully functional app that assists you in knowing how much time it would take you to purchase an item.
+Fully functional app that assist you in knowing how much time it would take you to purchase an item.
 Put in a price for an item and your hourly wage that you get at your job to see how long it would take you to be able to afford that item.

 ### Built With
-* Custom TextFields
-* IBDesignable - Created custom elements and the attributes.
 * [Input Accessory views](https://developer.apple.com/documentation/uikit/uitextfield/1619627-inputaccessoryview) - Created UIButton element programmatically and attached it to the textField accessory.
 * [DrawRect](https://developer.apple.com/documentation/uikit/uiview/1622529-drawrect) - Created UILabel '$' and added to the left of the textfields.
 * [Unit Testing](https://developer.apple.com/library/content/documentation/DeveloperTools/Conceptual/testing_with_xcode/chapters/04-writing_tests.html) - Testing app data.
+* Custom TextFields
+* IBDesignable - Created custom elements and the attributes.

 ![alt text](https://www.noelfranceschi.com/iosApps/shopper.png)

 ## Coder Swag
-Store front app that displays items for sale.
+Minor functionality store front app demonstrating different UIViews.

 ### Built With
 * [Table View](https://developer.apple.com/documentation/uikit/uitableviewcontroller/1614753-tableview) - Adding Table views.